-cmd Commands list is a great help for Windows users as they know all the basic command-lines on a single place here.
-Because of this information, you don’t need to bother for remembering them and get freedom to pick up your useful tool from here anytime.
+cmd Commands list is a great help for Windows users as they know all the basic command lines in a single place here.
+Because of this information, you don’t need to bother remembering them and get the freedom to pick up your useful one from here anytime.
 The list includes a collection of 84 commands such as ASSOC, ATTRIB, BREAK, BCDEDIT, CACLS, CHCP, CHDIR, CHKDSK, CHKNTFS, and others.
-In multiple lines on the command prompt, the name of tools along with the tasks they use to perform are available.
+In multiple lines on the command prompt, the name of the cmd along with associated tasks they use to perform are available.

-Step-1: Go to the bottom left corner of the desktop and you will see a search box.
+Step-1: Click Search from Taskbar.
 Type cmd here and the command prompt option will appear under the Best match.
-Put a right click on it and select Run as Administrator.
-Instead, you can take direction from How to Launch Elevated Command Prompt on Windows 10.
+Right-click on it and select Run as Administrator.
+Instead, you can follow directions from How to Launch Elevated Command Prompt on Windows 10.

 Step-2: By this time, you have already viewed the Command Prompt panel after selecting OK on User account control dialog.